nwupkc/Divvy/Divvy.md

 ### Linear Regression

 I will first use linear regression as a starting point.
+While not as fancy as newer models, linear regression has had time to build statistical rigor which newer models do not have.

 ```r